paulms77/psordinal/README.md

 from msordinal import OrdinalClassifier
 ```

-## How to use
+## How to use Method

-initial OrdinalClassifier
+How to initialize OrdinalClassifier

 ```python
 ordinal_clf = OrdinalClassifier(